 This should not much of a surprise to many observers of the gun industry.
 The View was an interesting exercise in “how small can we make it” thinking, but suffered from an inherent lack of shootability.

-If you are not familiar with the View, it was introduced in December of 2013 and first shown to large audiences at the SHOT Show 2014.
+If you are not familiar with the View, it was a clearly different revolver first introduced in December of 2013.
+It was shown to large audiences the following month at the SHOT Show 2014.
 At its core, the gun is a chopped version of the already small Model 85 revolver.

 Reviews of the revolver from Massad Ayoob and others tended to confirm my fears.

 Said to be the brainchild of former Taurus USA president Mark Kresser, it was one of only a few new guns introduced during his tenure as the head of the company.
-However, the fact that Kresser was fired only a few months after the introduction of the View probably had more to do with Taurus (Brazil) being purchased by CBC than it does with this gun.
+However, the fact that Kresser and Taurus parted ways only a few months after the introduction of the View probably had more to do with Taurus (Brazil) being purchased by CBC than it does with this gun.